YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

 You should have received a copy of the GNU General Public License
 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Contact
-If you have any requests or issues, please E-mail(listed on the options page) or [GitHub Issues](https://github.com/YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/issues) in Japanese or English.
-It is easy to understand if there is a screenshot etc.

 ## Acknowledgment
 I would like to take this opportunity to express my appreciation to developers.